nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**<br>

-On the profile page, entering <code>exit</code> leads you back to the main window, instead of exiting the application.
+On the profile page, entering <code>exit</code> leads you back to the main page, instead of exiting the application.

 Please refer to [User Interface: The Profile Page: Exiting the profile page](#exiting-the-profile-page) for more information.